Table of Contents

 Location of Package Cache Folder

 The location of Package Cache folders varies from OS to OS and even from application to application.
-In the case of Windows, it is recommended to store those application dependent packages, settings files in the Package Cache folder, which is located as follows:
+In the case of Windows, it is recommended to store those application-dependent packages, and settings files in the Package Cache folder, which is located as follows:

 In this location, you will find plenty of subfolders related to application settings, caches, and installers of the applications.
 These folders are usually in an unknown hash format, and when you open them, you'll find a zip file and other unreadable files.
 These files can only be accessed by the application that created them.